Rachealblessing/Maven-Electronic-Retail-Store-Power-BI-Project/README.md

 cost, and unit price) for product performance and profitability analysis.
 4. Stores: Provides store-level details (location, size, and open date) to assess regional and store performance.
-E5. xchange Rates (Supporting Table): Provides conversion rates by date and currency to ensure consistent reporting in USD.
+5. Exchange Rates (Supporting Table): Provides conversion rates by date and currency to ensure consistent reporting in USD.

 ### Data source